-- Once you see that both the calcium and alkalinity are unusually low you should add those supplements in equal portion to the reef tank to correct the issue.
-However, if the issue persists, test the magnesium level in the tank.
+- Once you see that both the calcium and alkalinity are unusually low, you should add those supplements in equal portions to the reef tank to correct the issue.
+But, if the issue persists, test the magnesium level in the fish tank.
 If the magnesium level is below 1200 ppm you need to add more magnesium.

-- If it is found that the calcium is too high relative to the alkalinity, you might need to use any alkalinity supplements to increase it.
+- If it is found that the calcium is too high compared to the alkalinity, you might need to use any alkalinity supplements to increase it.
 But, keep yourself refraining from using any additives based on calcium.
 Kalkwasser or lime water is also a no-no as it might increase the calcium more.
 However, if the high calcium issue persists, you should check if the magnesium level has dropped.
-In case it drops down below 1200 ppm, you need to add more of it in the tank.
+In case it drops below 1200 ppm, you need to add more of it to the aquarium.

 Step 6: Maintain Water Quality

 Maintaining the overall quality of the water will help to keep the alkalinity in balance.
 Let’s see some of the ways that will help you maintain the quality of the tank water.

 - Reducing the water hardness will regulate the higher sodium, calcium, magnesium and other minerals dissolved in the tank.
 Too hard water has adverse effects on certain types of fish.
 You can make use of RO water to lower the water hardness.
 But, I suggest you not to use tap water softener as that uses sodium to replace the magnesium and calcium.
 Excessive sodium is not useful for the creatures of the reef tank in any way.